juliajmg/phd_project/PITCHME.md

 Note:
 Which means that with little increase in velocity, theres an increase of factor 10 in the average polar order?

----?image=risk_avoidance.png&position=right&size=50%
-@div[left-50]
+---?image=risk_avoidance.png&position=left&size=50%
+@div[right-50]
+@ul[]
-- A rapid increase in polarization at critical velocity value: advantage for fish in predation risk avoidance.
+- A rapid increase in polarization at critical velocity value:
+  - advantage for fish in predation risk avoidance.
 - **Aquí trataré de incluir simulación de Vicsek en el aumento de velocidad crítico**
+@ulend
 @divend
 Note:
 **FALTA: SIMULACIÓN DE PARTÍCULAS**
 The relation between ordering and velocity in fish has been thought of as an adaptive trait to collectively respond to changing environmental conditions.